MicrosoftDocs/learn/learn-pr/wwl-azure/configure-vpn-gateway/includes/3-create-site-to-site-connections.md

-Here are the high-level steps to create a site-to-site VNet-to-VNet connections.
+Here are the high-level steps to create a site-to-site virtual network connection.
 The on-premises part is only needed when you are configuring Site-to-Site.
 We will review in detail each step.

 :::image type="content" source="../media/gateway-steps-aebd935e.png" alt-text="Flowchart with seven steps.
 Each step is discussed in the content.":::